DataONEorg/notification-service/README.md

 $ mvn clean package  [ -DskipTests ]
 ```

+> [!NOTE]
+> The build requires Java 21.
+It can be downloaded from [Adoptium](https://adoptium.net/temurin/releases?version=21&os=any&arch=any).
+You can also set Java 21 as the default for only the current directory, using the simple, lightweight [jenv](https://www.jenv.be/) tool.
+This allows you to set global and local Java versions, and switch between them easily.

 ### Building the Docker Image

 > (Temporary manual step -- This is a workaround until we start pulling config from environment